 - Best Locking Tuners For 7 String Guitar: Hipshot Grip Lock

-- Best Lokcing Tuners For Acoustic Guitar: Grover 502C Roto-Grip
+- Best Locking Tuners For Acoustic Guitar: Grover 502C Roto-Grip

 All standard guitars have machine heads that are used to secure the strings and keep the instrument in tune.
-The design of these tuners remained relatively unchanged for decades, until the early 80s when a number of manufacturers came out with a new type of locking a tuner that did not require that players wrap strings around the tuning post.
-Instead, these machines were designed with a special mechanism that effectively clams on to the string.
+The design of these tuners remained relatively unchanged for decades until the early 80s when a number of manufacturers came out with a new type of locking tuner that did not require that players wrap strings around the tuning post.
+Instead, these machines were designed with a special mechanism that effectively clamps on to the string.

 These new tuning machines were revolutionary – not only were string changes significantly faster, but tuning stability when using heavy amounts of tremolo (which was especially popular during the hair metal scene at the time) was vastly improved.
 When strings were still wrapped around tuning posts, they had a tendency to slip when the whammy bar was used for divebombs and the like, which very quickly put guitars out of tune.
 By having the string clamped in place, this problem instantly disappeared, and locking tuners became a runaway success.